-You may have gotten feedback telling you to cut out instances of dummy subjects or existential it or there.
-What does this mean?
+You may receive feedback telling you to cut out instances of dummy subjects or existential it or there.

 A dummy subject is a pronoun that functions as the subject of a sentence but doesn’t have a referent, which is a word that a pronoun stands in for.
-Dummy subjects are also called dummy pronouns, and the most common ones are it and there.
-When it and there are used as dummy subjects, we can also call them existential it and existential there, respectively.
+Some call dummy subjects dummy pronouns.
+The most common are it and there.
+When writers use it and there as dummy subjects, we also call them existential it and existential there, respectively.

 For example, you can say, “It’s raining.”
 In this sentence, it is a dummy subject because you can’t replace it with a noun from the sentence.
 It has no logical referent (also called an antecedent).